 But it isn’t just Canadians who may pay more for their jeans if NAFTA is renegotiated.
 The Los Angeles apparel industry is also concerned about clothes manufactured south of the border but sold in the United States.
 In an article by California Apparel News, Daniel Barcenas, a bilingual supply-chain management consultant whose Barcenas Sourcing Group has helped many Los Angeles companies set up production in Mexican clothing factories says, “If it weren’t for NAFTA there would be no apparel industry in Los Angeles, where clothing is designed and marketed but production is done elsewhere.”

 Under NAFTA, the blue jeans come in duty-free if they are made of regional yarns.
-If there were no free-trade agreement, the cotton jeans would be subject to a 16.8% tariff and a half cotton/half synthetic blue jean would pay a 32% tariff.
+If there were no free-trade agreement, the cotton jeans would be subject to a 16.8 percent tariff and a half cotton/half synthetic blue jean would pay a 32 percent tariff.
 Barcenas says he doesn’t believe Americans will want to pay $65 for jeans.

 But the crucial question is whether Barcenas and others are wrong.
 Are Americans willing to pay more for shoes and clothing?
 Casey Bradford, who runs HomeGrown Manufacturing in Bixby, Oklahoma, is doing exactly what Trump is promising Americans.
 He runs a 100% American-made clothing company.